Dead Ringers (film): Reception

-It is the favorite Cronenberg film of Korean director Chan-wook Park and was voted for in the 2002 Sight & Sound poll by Lalitha Gopalan.
+It is the favorite Cronenberg film of Korean director Park Chan-wook and was voted for in the 2002 Sight & Sound poll by Lalitha Gopalan.
+Filmmaker John Carpenter selected it as the tenth best film in his Criterion Collection list.

 In 1999, Rolling Stone listed Dead Ringers as 95th on their list of "100 Maverick Movies".
 Total Film placed Dead Ringers 35th on their list of the "50 Greatest Horror Movies of All Time" while Entertainment Weekly placed it 20th on their list of "The 25 scariest movies of all time".
 It was named one of "The Top 10 'True-Story' Horror Movies of All-time!" by Bloody Disgusting.

 In 1993, the Toronto International Film Festival Group compiled a Top 10 Canadian Films of All Time list, with festival director Piers Handling writing a lack of Cronenberg films was significant, and that Dead Ringers and Videodrome divided voters, causing neither to win a place on the list.
 Dead Ringers afterwards ranked sixth in the 2004 update, and seventh in 2015.